To all our church family…

 We’ve produced our own ‘self isolating support’ postcards with details of what we are offering as a church, which can be downloaded here: St Andrew’s & All Saints Community postcards, and we encourage you to distribute these to immediate neighbours if you feel able.

-If you can offer any support in the following areas then please let the church office know:
+If you can offer any support in the following areas then please let Peter our curate know:

 • Looking out and offering support to vulnerable people in our congregations and in our communities.